inbo/mica-dashboard/README.md

     - Backend: smaller GeoJSON file.
 CSV?
 Stream it?
     - Backend: does caching works well (parameters?) invalidate on data load?
 Use memcache?
     - Frontend: clustering?
+    - Frontend: VectorTile is optimized for rendering, use instead of vectorSource
 - Map: implement heatmap?

 - Adapt docker-compose configuration for production: